worldofsaad/-Deep-Learning-with-Python-and-PyTorch/README.md

 - **Stochastic Gradient Descent**: In this section, I practiced training a model by using Stochastic Gradient descent and compared it with Batch Gradient Descent we used in earlier section.

 - **Mini-Batch Gradient Descent**: In this section, l practiced training a model by using Mini-Batch Gradient Descent.

+- **PyTorch Way**: I created a model the PyTorch way in this section, this helps as models get more complicated.